umairnow/comics/README.md

 * Pods setup and required libraries to run the project
 * Maintained git history
 * Show current comic with description
+* Search comic by number
+* Search comic by text
+* Offline storage by url cache

 ### Project Structure: